Roman Konečný

 Roman Konečný (born 25 July 1983) is a Slovak football defender who currently plays for FK Hodonin.

 Club career

 Born in Holíč, Konečný began playing football with local side FC Spartak Trnava.
 In January 2010, he would move abroad to play in the Greek second division with Thrasyvoulos F.C.
-He spent six months with the Greek club before returning to the Slovak league with DAC Dunajská Streda.
+He spent the second half of the 2009–10 season with the Greek club before returning to the Slovak league with DAC Dunajská Streda in August of the same year.

 International career

 Konečný played for Slovakia at the 2003 FIFA World Youth Championship in the United Arab Emirates.